It’s really a big question to see lots of Google online money making scams and programs who still listed in the ClickBank marketplace.

 7daycashtest.com are owned by the same person.

-myworkisfree.com looked like in the past (it’s offline now) and come back here, or, see the screenshot below:
+myworkisfree.com looked like in the past (it’s offline now) and come back here, or, see the next screenshot:

 Got an idea?
 That third website

 myworkisfree.com is the exact copy of the two scam sites above, and the owner scammed and still scam people since 2006 with the actual websites in ClickBank.
-A big ? for ClickBank team.
-Why they let a big scammer like her/him continue using their service since 8 years and scam people again and again.
+A big? for the ClickBank team.
+Why they let a big scammer like her/him continue using their service for 8 years and scam people again and again.

 If you think that the above 3 scam sites owned by the same person are the only scams in ClickBank, then take a look at these websites one by one.

 gsupremacy.com is also a scam site hosted in the ClickBank program.

 rippedmoney.com promises people to make money on autopilot!!!
 And also continue their fraud with ClickBank.

 overnightinstanttraffic.com is another scammer who sells nothing than dreams to blogger and people who till believe in making thousands with Google overnight as a game.
 I won’t talk about the survey sites who promise a full job and thousands per hour, only fraud.

 As you can see ClickBank still hosts fraud programs and still let them do what they want with your money, your dreams, and bombard you with dreams that causing you nothing than stress.